Updated on January 4th, 2025 Posted In: Garden Trends & Design

 Guy Felton painted the fence black to echo the fishermen’s huts nearby in Faversham harbour and also at Dungeness.

 The garden belongs Guy Felton and his wife.
 He is a retired architect so he has a keen eye.
-When they bought the house, the garden was a thin strip of lawn bordered by two narrow beds.
-It’s around 15ft wide at its widest, but tapers down to around 12ft.
-And it’s around 35ft long.
+When they bought the house, there was just a thin strip of lawn bordered by two narrow beds.
+It’s around 15ft (4.5m) wide at its widest, but tapers down to around 12ft.
+And it’s around 35ft (10.5m) long.

 Shingle, grasses and 'found objects' for the beach-comber look.